OzgeGe/opt/README.md

 This repository describes the methodology undertaken to find the optimal solution space to close the nutrient gap.

-Underlying data can be downloaded from:
+Underlying data can be downloaded here.

 CC-BY-4.0